pyexcel/pyexcel/docs/source/capability.rst

 Four data access functions
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-It is believed that once a Python developer could easily operate on list, dictionary and various mixture of both.
-This library provides four module level functions to help you obtain excel data in those formats.
+Python data can be handled well using lists, dictionaries and various mixture of both.
+This library provides four module level functions to help you obtain excel data in these data structures.
 Please refer to "A list of module level functions", the first three functions operates on any one sheet from an excel book and the fourth one returns all data in all sheets in an excel book.